lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 ## End list of commands

 <p align="center">
-When finished, do not forget to clean up and check all non apt installed apps!
+When finished, do not forget to clean up, check all non apt installed apps and custom repos!
 </p>